 The drive

-Take 262 highway heading towards Corumba and Bolivian border.
+Take 262 highway heading towards Corumba and the Bolivian border.
 The Fazenda is just over 230 km from the airport.
 Watch for the signposted turn off 28 km from Miranda.

 Staying at Fazenda San Francisco

 The Fazenda sits on 13800 hectares of land.
-3300 hectares are taken up by fields and pasture, 4500 hectares are set aside for rice and 6000 hectares are left as natural Pantanal savannah.
+3300 hectares are taken up by fields and pasture, 4500 hectares are set aside for rice, and 6000 hectares are left as natural Pantanal savannah.

 Activities at Fazenda San Francisco